ericandrewlewis/https-http2-and-wordpress/README.md

-# http2-and-wordpress
+# HTTP/2 and WordPress

-Notes from the WordPress HTTP/2 crew
+## To do

+* Set up a vagrant box that has HTTP/2 implemented and running WordPress.
+Maybe using vvv?